andreaswwilson/webutvikling-react-typescript-redux-mern/README.md

 ![Cypress test](https://gitlab.stud.idi.ntnu.no/it2810-h20/team-32/project-3-it2810-group-32/-/blob/master/Images/Cypress-test.png)

-The fifth test that checks if a user is able to add a review to a movie will add a new review every time the test is run.
+The fifth test checks if a user is able to add a review to a movie, but this will add a new review every time the test is run.
-It is easy to remove these reviews after being implemented by running the mongodb query "cy.exec('db.movies.update( {Reviews: "This is a test"}, {$unset: {Reviews: ""}})')", but did not manage to implement this when running the test in cypress.
-Another work-around for deleting an review after each testrun is to add a button to a review which can take a movie-object, remove a comment/review and send it to an existing function called "updateMovie".
-We did not want to implement this last option because we did not want a user to be able to delete another users review.
+It is easy to remove these reviews after being implemented by running the mongodb query "cy.exec('db.movies.update( {Reviews: "This is a test"}, {$unset: {Reviews: ""}})')", but we wasn't able to implement this when running the test in cypress.
+Another work-around for deleting an review after each testrun is to add a button to a review which takes a movie-object, remove a comment/review and send it to an existing function called "updateMovie".
+We decided to not implement this last option because we did not want a user to be able to delete another users review.
 Since we did not implement authorization for this kind of functionality, the result was to just have every test add the same review every time it runs.